 Instead, I’m focusing on developing the Aldaron Essences blog into a premier resource on flower essences for dogs and other animals.
 I’ll also be expanding my dog training website, Train2Behave.com, as well as my Etsy store of mostly dog training- and breed-related apparel and gifts.

 In the coming weeks, you can expect new pages on this site that will detail some of my most popular flower essence formulas for dogs.
 These pages will replace the old links to those products on the store.
 Thanks for your patience during the transition!

 Going Beyond Rescue Remedy for Dog Behavior Problems

 What’s the moral of this story?
 I don’t think anyone will ever replace Rescue Remedy.
 But, for me, Rescue Remedy was an introduction to the whole “world” of flower essences.
 If your dog (cat, horse, etc.) is stressed, fearful, panicky, traumatized, and/or needing comfort, Rescue Remedy should be at the top of your list; your first resort.

 But don’t be limited by the scope of Rescue Remedy.
 While its fame is well-deserved, it’s not a cure-all for every stressful state.

 Ask yourself if there are other emotions affecting your dog, possibly driving bad choices and reactions.
 Bach discovered over three dozen essences, many of which complement his Rescue blend beautifully.
 Some of those essences may be the key to completing the picture of your dog’s emotional needs.

-Julie Cantrell CBDC BSc is a professional dog trainer and canine behavior consultant who’s logged many thousands of hours training dogs and teaching owners since 1990.
+Julie Cantrell BSc is a professional dog trainer and canine behavior consultant who’s logged many thousands of hours training dogs and teaching owners since 1990.
 Flower essences have been part of her work with canine training and behavior since 1994.
 (Bio)